rdmaw/dot/README.md

 vi .wezterm.lua
 ```

-Set up Remote - WSL (only needed for WSL environments, and if using VSCode):
+Install the official WSL extension for VSCode and open any repo:

 ```bash
 code .